 The entire 1991 interview:

 In this 2009 recording he remembers the cramped group housing situation he found himself in the first two years of college, nearly flunking out, social divisions among students, and the cheating ring scandal of 1936:

 UNC has supported at least two events in Stoney’s honor.
 In 2009, the Southern Historical Collection in Wilson Library, in collaboration with the Center for Documentary Studies and Full Frame Documentary Film Festival at Duke University, hosted a two-day celebration of his legacy.
 Back in 1961, the Chapel Hill YM-YMCA hosted a screening of his Booked For Safe Keeping (1960) followed by a panel discussion including a member from the UNC’s Department of Health Affairs.

 George C. Stoney’s papers are deposited and available for research in UNC’s Southern Historical Collection.
 In the collection, one can find audiovisual materials, production-related documents and correspondences, outtakes and interviews for several films, including All My Babies.
 Another film in the collection, How the Myth Was Made (1978) is viewable in its entirety with a UNC Onyen, or watch the trailer.

-To listen to more interviews with filmmakers in our collection (SOHP’s former director, and now current Center for the Study of the American South director, Malinda Maynor Lowery is also a documentary filmmaker!), see the SOHP oral history collection filtered by interviewee occupation.
+To listen to more interviews with filmmakers in our collection (SOHP’s former director, Malinda Maynor Lowery, is also a documentary filmmaker!), see the SOHP oral history collection filtered by interviewee occupation.

 Boyle, Deirdre.
 “O Lucky Man!
 George Stoney’s Lasting Legacy,” Wide Angle, Volume 21, Number 2, March 1999, pp. 11-18.